May 21, 2025

 Related Posts

-Oboz Sawtooth X Mid Review: good value
+Oboz Sawtooth X Mid Review: Best Value Hiking Boot

-Oboz Sawtooth X Mid Review: good value
+Oboz Sawtooth X Mid Review: Best Value Hiking Boot

 Hi, I'm Jory, and I created Hiking Feet to help recreational hikers and backpackers find the best hiking boots, hiking shoes, and trail running shoes for their feet and their hikes.
 My professional recommendations and reviews stem from my extensive hiking experience (10,000+ miles in the past ten years) and my outdoor industry experience— where I'm a "Gearhead" and Copywriter for Backcountry, a certified brand expert, and the former footwear manager at a hiking and backpacking specialty shop.